builtforme/CodeBnb/README.md

 If running locally, you can simply store these keys in a `.env` file and they will automatically be loaded into your environment.

+### GitHub Repos
+Assign the "project" [topic](https://help.github.com/articles/about-topics/) to any repo you wish to use as a template repo.
+When generating a candidate URL, CodeBnb will allow you to select from any _project_ topic repos within your GitHub org.

 ### AWS API Gateway Setup
 Configure a new API Gateway with two resources: